-One island filled with museums from the days when the very idea of museums was formed.
+The Museumsinsel (Museum Island) in Berlin is an island with museums.
+They date from when the very idea of museums was formed.

 UNESCO’s World Heritage Centre’s short description of site no. 896: